 John and Mary Lowell’s five children lived with them.
 Mary Emlen Lowell married in October of 1904 to Francis V. Lloyd, a lawyer, and moved to Philadelphia (they divorced in 1920 and she married in 1924 to Randal Thomas Mowbray Rawdon Berkeley, 8th Earl of Berkeley).
 John Lowell, III, moved to a ranch in Mesa, Arizona, soon after graduating from Harvard in 1908.
 Ralph Lowell, a stockbroker, married in September of 1917 to Charlotte Loring and they moved to Dedham.
 Olivia Lowell also married in September of 1917 to Augustus Thorndike, Jr., a medical student and later a physician in Boston; they moved to 481 Commonwealth.
 James Hale Lowell, a lawyer, remained unmarried and continued to live at 24 Commonwealth with his parents.

-On January 11, 1934, 24 Commonwealth was acquired from Mary Lowell by S. Elizabeth Hodson.
-On the same day, she transferred the property to Alpheus S. Haskins.
+On January 11, 1934, 24 Commonwealth was acquired from Mary Lowell by Mrs. Sarah Elizabeth (Williams) Hodson, the former wife of Septimus Hodson.
+She was a secretary in a real estate office and , on the same day, she conveyed the property to Alpheus S. Haskins.
 He was an interior decorator with offices at 350 Commonwealth.
 One week later, he also acquired 26 Commonwealth.

 On July 13, 1934, 24 and 26 Commonwealth were acquired from Alpheus Haskins by Mary L. McGill of Somerville.